-The UUCS Microfinance Project will be holding a sale of Zimbabwe Art on Sunday October 1 and October 8 to benefit the UUCS Microfinance Project and Zimbabwe artists.
+The UUCS Microfinance Project held a sale of Zimbabwe Art on Sunday October 1 and October 8 to benefit the UUCS Microfinance Project and Zimbabwe artists.
 The last time this very popular sale was held was about eight years ago.

 The Zimbabwe Artists Project works with women artists (and a few men) from rural Weya in Eastern Zimbabwe, buying art directly from them and selling it to people in the U.S. who are looking for beautiful and meaningful art and who want to support their artistic talents.